jiveshs98/Python-Calculator/README.md

 # Python-Calculator
-A simple calculator built using Python 3.7
+A simple calculator built using Python 3.7 and tkinter library for GUI.
+Lambda expressions are used.